 If you're happy with your airline choice, you don't need to do anything to stick with that airline for another year.
 The credit will automatically stay with your initial airline selection.
 There's no need to enroll in this benefit each year.

-Related: How To Use the Amex Platinum Airlines Fee Credit
+Related: How to Use the Platinum Card® Airline Fee Credit

 If you want to change your airline preference, it's easiest to do so in January.
-That's because the card benefit terms only allow card members the opportunity to change their airline choice one time per year in January.
-However, card members may be able to change their airline selection outside of January.
-We detail both of these options below.
+That's because the card benefit terms allow card members to change their airline choice only once per year, in January.
+However, card members may be able to change their airline selection outside of January — here's how.

 Changing your airline preference in January

-To select or change your airline choice during January, start by logging into your Amex account.
+To select or change your airline choice in January, start by logging in to your Amex account.
 Then, browse to this dedicated benefits page.
 There, Amex will display your current airline choice and give you the option to “change selected airline.”
 Then, you'll have the option to select a different airline:

 Once you complete the process, American Express will email you a confirmation that it successfully processed the change.